Mexico have big hopes for Little Pea in Brazil

-MEXICO CITY Mexico coach Miguel Herrera will hope a bit-part season at Manchester United for key striker Javier Hernandez will leave him fresh and hungry for goals at the World Cup in Brazil, after his side found firepower a big problem in qualifying.
+MEXICO CITY Javier Hernandez getting back among the goals at Manchester United after a bit-part role this season would come as a welcome relief to Mexico coach Miguel Herrera ahead of the World Cup in Brazil, after finding firepower a big problem in qualifying.

 Yet his importance to Mexico has been underlined by assurances from Herrera, the national side's fourth coach since September, who told Reuters in March the frontman's World Cup prospects remained unharmed despite his spell in the shadows at Old Trafford.